 I am also compelled to understand why the Notting Hill Carnival is almost being allowed to die and feel that it is a component of a number of issues, some of which are detailed below.

 How ironic was it that I felt the media sucks the life out of carnival?
-My notable statements reveal my disgust at the media and it’s subsequent reporting of carnival.
+My notable statements reveal my disgust at the media and it’s subsequent reporting of the carnival.
 There is never a headline or editorial worthy enough to cherish.
 Battered, nearly broken with the yearly negative media spins, but still living on.
 Despite this, something stirred this year, fed up of the negative twist prominent voices were tweeting, with the BBC ‘apparently’ responding with an article this year entitled, “is the fun being sucked out of Notting Hill Carnival”?
-The author expressed their views on the inordinate focus on crime this year for carnival, with the number of arrests made in the run up, weapons seized and the infamous tweet from the Metropolitan Police on the heroin find.
+The author expressed their views on the inordinate focus on crime this year for the carnival, with the number of arrests made in the run-up, weapons seized and the infamous tweet from the Metropolitan Police on the heroin find.

 This tweet deservedly received a social media backlash with many celebrities expressing their surprise at heroin being associated with carnival.
 A deeply disturbing, negative marketing ploy by the Met Police.
 The article reported that last year’s event saw 454 arrests, with 169 of those being for drugs, but two people suffered from stabbing injuries.
 This year’s carnival saw officers make over 300 arrests, however, the data does not reveal the detailed statistics.
 Consistent arguments are also trending over the fact that this carnival is overtly scrutinised for crime.
 The BBC reported that.
 ‘Statistics for 2013-16 show the proportion of arrests at the Notting Hill Carnival was only half that at Glastonbury – one of the UK’s other biggest outdoor events’.
 I always find it an issue when Metropolitan Police Federation categorically state year after year, that it’s officers dread the carnival.
 Eh?
 Really?
 YouTube – police dancing, Facebook, and other social media are filled with pictures of police enjoying themselves or dancing with masqueraders.
 It can’t be the same person and truly believe that most enjoy it, or even have grown to like it.
-Arguably, listening to a type of music you have no idea about and being around so many people, if your drafted from the Outer Hebrides, must be daunting even for any police officer.
+Arguably, listening to a type of music you have no idea about and being around so many people, if you’re drafted from the Outer Hebrides, must be daunting even for any police officer.
 Nevertheless, most do enjoy themselves.
 Even anyone interviewed will always state they had a good time and you will struggle to find any that have not enjoyed themselves.
-It is normally a peaceful carnival and the number of arrests in comparison to the number of people attending, is small by contrast.
+It is normally a peaceful carnival and the number of arrests in comparison to the number of people attending is small by contrast.

 Are the LNHCET fit to run the carnival?

 There are many that feel that the current group is ineffective to deal with carnival as it stands today.
 I would ask that you read the report in which it stated, ‘unfortunately the LNHCET, as the organising body for Carnival, suffers from a lack of support and capacity to deliver.
 It is run by volunteers, with little funding or staffing resource.
 It has come a long way and we congratulate its members who work so hard to make Carnival happen every year.
 It admits, however, that it still struggles and it is now time to provide it with a greater level of support’.
 This was in January 2017.
 The group do not commit full-time to activities and is as and when available?
 Really?
-This group operates funds to organise a carnival that over 1 million people attend and there are no full time personnel allocated or paid for?
+This group operates funds to organise a carnival that over 1 million people attend and there are no full-time personnel allocated or paid for?
 The Met Police and RBKC agreed to this?
 We agree to this?

 The controversial accounts